braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/message_step.md

 Message Steps allow you to add a standalone message where you want in your Canvas flow.

 {% alert important %}
-Support for Canvas Message Steps is currently in early access.
+Canvas Message Steps are currently in early access.
 Please contact your Braze account manager if you are interested in participating in the early access.
 {% endalert %}

 ## Create a Message Step